dansmyers/IntroToCS/Projects/5-Make_a_Graph/README.md

 ### Find the Data Set

 Once you have a research question, you need to find a publically available data set that will allow you to answer it.
-Here's the only guideline for this step:: **Your data set must be publically available on the Internet or in a publication**. **Don't collect your own data**.
+Here's the only guideline for this step: **Your data set must be publically available on the Internet or in a publication**. **Don't collect your own data**.

 There are lots of potential sources: